Why plant native?

 Native plants are necessary food for many butterfly caterpillars.
 As we remember from elementary school, butterflies start as eggs that turn into tiny hungry caterpillars, who then munch away until they make a cocoon and emerge as beautiful butterflies.
 Unlike The Very Hungry Caterpillar, caterpillars in nature eat mostly leaves (and some flowers).

-Some caterpillars eat only one thing: their host plant
+Some caterpillars eat only certain plants: these are their host plants

 Monarch caterpillars eat ONE thing: milkweed